llvm/torch-mlir/docs/development.md

   -DLLVM_TARGETS_TO_BUILD=host \
   externals/llvm-project/llvm
 ```
-The following additional quality of life flags can be used to reduce build time:
+The following additional quality-of-life flags can be used to reduce build time:
 * Enabling clang on Linux
 ```shell
   -DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER=clang++